 Have your Mac speak selected text when you press the specified keyboard shortcut.
 See Have your Mac speak text that’s on the screen.

 Have your Mac identify items under the pointer, either all the time or only when you use zoom.

-You can set whether to have your Mac wait a shorter or longer time before speaking.
+You can also set the verbosity level (High, Medium, or Low) and whether to have your Mac wait a shorter or longer time before speaking.

 Speak typing feedback